Secret Club: How Many Of These Secret Sabhas Do You Know?

-This hall resembles the mini halls of Narada Gana Sabha and The Music Academy, and hosts a huge number of young and upcoming artistes.
+This hall resembles the mini halls of Narada Gana Sabha and The Music Academy and hosts a huge number of young and upcoming artistes.
 If you’re looking to listen to some fresh talent, this hall is the best option.
 Concerts and dance shows are hosted here by Madhuradhwani.

 Indira Ranganathan Trust

-One of the most under-rated sabhas of our time, Indira Ranganathan Trust has simple decor and is really about listening to concerts in an intimate setting.
+One of the most under-rated sabhas of our time, Indira Ranganathan Trust has simple decor and is really only about listening to concerts in an intimate setting.
 With so many sabhas expanding, this is one sabha which still remains the same and the experience of watching performances is amazing here.

 Shanthi Arts Foundation & Endowments is probably one of the only sabhas which host performances in an apartment setting.
 Located in Luz, right near the street markets, where you can hoard up on some budget products, SAFE is a hall which you must visit.

 Indian Fine Arts Society